 The heart of our brain health and cognitive fitness program, however, involves lifestyle changes.
 Researchers at Harvard Medical School have identified six cornerstones to any effective brain health and cognitive fitness program.
 Though we refer to them as "steps," they should all be done together rather than sequentially:

 Step 6: Continue to challenge your brain

 Together, these can yield real results, leading to changes in both your brain's structure and function.
 But the key word is "together."
 These factors are equal parts of a cohesive plan—they don't work in isolation.
 Simply eating more fiber or adding a morning walk to your routine isn't enough to forestall mental decline.
 Instead, exercise, diet, sleep, stress management, social interaction, and mental stimulation work in concert to yield results.

-In this report, we'll show you how to make changes in all of these areas so you can start improving your brain health and cognitive fitness today.
-Check out A Guide to Cognitive Fitness from Harvard Medical School.
+Learn how to make changes in all of these areas so you can start improving your brain health and cognitive fitness today.
+Read A Guide to Cognitive Fitness, a Special Report from Harvard Medical School.